-Biting Midges, "No-see-ums."
-"Punkies" and "Sand Flies":

-These pests are very small flies (about 1/32 to to 1/16-inch long) whose small, bladelike mouthparts make a painful wound out of proportion to its tiny size.
+Biting Midges, "No-seeums," "Punkies" and "Sand Flies": These pests are very small flies (about 1/32 to 1/16 in. long) whose small, bladelike mouthparts make a painful wound out of proportion to its tiny size.
 Welts and lesions from the bite may last for days.
 The larvae of various species develop in a wide variety of damp or wet places high in organic matter.
 Most are attracted to lights.
 One vicious biter develops along the Atlantic coast in salt marshes and wet soil.
 Another species, found in mountainous areas, feeds in the evening and night hours and is small enough to pass through ordinary screens.
 These are important pests in coastal and mountainous areas and can seriously interfere with outdoor activities.

-Black Flies (Buffalo Gnats): Black flies, also known as buffalo gnats, are small (1/16- to 1/8-inch long), bloodsucking flies that are usually black to gray in color.
+Black Flies (Buffalo Gnats):

+Black flies, also known as buffalo gnats, are small (1/16 to 1/8 in. long), blood-sucking flies that are usually black to gray in color.

 They typically bite in shaded or partially shaded areas and may fly as far as 15 miles or more from a larval habitat.
 The larvae are found attached to underwater objects in fast-flowing sections of rivers and streams.
 For this reason, they can be very troublesome in mountainous areas.
 The saliva injected while feeding causes swelling and soreness that may persist for days.

-Because of the widespread larval habitats and long flight range of most mosquitoes, deer and horse flies, biting midges and black flies, control by homeowners is not always practical.
+Because of the widespread larval habitats and long flight range of most mosquitoes, deer and horse flies, biting midges, and black flies, control by homeowners is not always practical.
 Aerosols can be used indoors for occasional invaders.
 For day-biting mosquitoes, the elimination of artificial containers as a larval habitat can reduce biting since these mosquitoes only fly a few hundred feet from these sites.
 Turn over, puncture, cover with plastic or store potential larval habitats in an area protected from rain.
+Barrier insecticide applied to the vegetation around yards, patios, and pools where these biting pests rest (harborage sites) can be effective in suppressing pest populations.
+However, it is important to avoid flowering vegetation where pollinators are commonly found.

 Repellents should be used when outdoors as needed.
-Various formulations (many different brand names) containing "DEET" (N, N-diethyl-m-toluamide) can be applied to the skin to give several hours of protection.
+Various formulations (many different brand names) containing DEET (N, N-diethyl-m-toluamide) can be applied to the skin to give several hours of protection.
 Perspiration and activity tend to reduce the length of protection.
-Those formulations with a higher percent of "DEET" tend to last longer but also tend to cost more.
-The CDC has recently approved Picaridin, Oil of Lemon Eucalyptus and IR3535 as effective alternatives to DEET.
+The CDC also has approved Picaridin, oil of lemon eucalyptus, and IR3535 as effective alternatives to DEET.
 For additional protection against mosquitoes that bite through clothing, Permanone (the brand name of an aerosol containing permethrin), which is sprayed on clothing to repel and kill ticks, is also effective against flying insect pests for a day or more.
+Pants and long-sleeved shirts that are loose fitting and light-colored also reduce one's attractiveness to most biting flies.